 My goal at this time is to open a web-based exposition on every person, place, thing, source, and whatever else is/may be/seems relevant to the people of colonial Albany and their world (aka "the early Albany story!").
 Most of the items that appear online are obvious and easily accessible.
 Others are not advertised, are more obscure, and less painlessly accessed.
 However, they have not escaped the notice of surfers all over the great wide open!
 At the same time, by placing notes, fragments, and outlines online a surprising number of people have contacted us with sources, leads, comments/criticisms, or other genres of thought, process, and presentation.
 These wonderful history contributors send us something virtually every day!

 In conclusion (for now), what I'm saying here is that "The more I learn, the less I know I know" and that more-and-better appears to be out there on the "world wide highway" for any of us to find, evaluate, and then incorporate.
 Consider whatever you see anywhere here as an in-progress offering and certainly open to improvement.
 Incidentally, I now spend more than half of my time, incorporating new material into existing offerings, adjusting, and otherwise improving this long term venture.

 Thanks again for your patience!

 In this overall exposition, the words "I" and "we" are synonymous.
+In the recent past, and moving forward, website development has become more and more solitary and thus personal.
+However, I am troubled by my increasing use the personal pronoun.
 By "I", I mean to include the more than a thousand individual associates, interns, volunteers, colleagues, and well wishers who have supported the project over the years.
 If you are among them, I hope you can see and appreciate what your efforts are becoming.
 A "Thank You" in any form isn't even close to saying how much I have and continue to appreciate your support and inspiration!